Easyjet chairman Barton prepares to step down in 2022 - Sky News

-The chairman of British airline EasyJet (EZJ.L) is preparing to step down once he has completed nine years at the company in May 2022, Sky News reported on Saturday.
+(Reuters) - The chairman of British airline EasyJet is preparing to step down once he has completed nine years at the company in May 2022, Sky News reported on Saturday.

-The airline has hired Lygon Group to find a successor to long-serving chairman John Barton, who has held the role since 2013, according to Sky News.
+The airline has hired Lygon Group to find a successor to long-serving chairman John Barton, who has held the role since 2013, according to Sky News bit.ly/3ohlbOO.

 EasyJet did not immediately respond for comment on the report.